Can a Tenant become a Squatter?

 A squatter is a person who settles in or occupies a property with no legal claim to the premises.
 However, there is a difference between Residential and Commercial Squatters.

-The question of can a tenant become a squatter is one asked by most landlords.
+The question of can a tenant become a squatter is one asked by many landlords.
 Here we will explore this possibility and the legal proceedings of how to handle any squatters.

 Types of squatters